YakPort/band-tribute/readme.md

 # Deployment
-I was having trouble with cloud9 so I downloaded the files offline and used VS code and connect it to my GitHub repository.
+I was having trouble with cloud9 so I downloaded the files offline and used VS code and connected it to my GitHub repository.

 I followed the code institute tutorial on how to deploy to GitHub Pages